DanaMC18/portfolio/README.md

 # Portfolio

-One page, front-end only personal site for Dana Czinsky danaczinsky.com/
+One page, front-end only personal site for Dana Czinsky: www.danaczinsky.com

 ## Technologies Used
 - Node.js